About Regeneration

 Key Players

-Palopuro Symbiosis is a pioneering project that demonstrates how integrated localized food and energy systems can have a cascade of benefits for farmers and local people and foster a decentralized and bio-regionally-specific food and energy supply.
+Palopuro Symbiosis (Finland) is a pioneering project that demonstrates how integrated localized food and energy systems can have a cascade of benefits for farmers and local people and foster a decentralized and bio-regionally-specific food and energy supply.

-Sistema.bio is a social enterprise that provides training, financing, and infrastructure on biodigesters.
+Sistema.bio (Mexico) is a social enterprise that provides training, financing, and infrastructure on biodigesters.
 They work with farmers in Mexico, India, Colombia and Kenya.

 Learn